Hansmu/dynamodb-tutorial/README.md

 #### Global secondary index
 If you'd want to get information that isn't related to the primary partition key, then this could be used.
+You can choose any attributes you want for your partition key and your sort key.
+Global secondary indexes are used much more frequently with DynamoDB due to their flexibility.
 For example, in the table, we'd want to get all the employees working in NYC and sorted by their date of joining.